GREAT NEWS !

 that we are aware of loaded onto a google map - just click here.
 The map is provided to help anyone in the area know and find the nearest defibrillator is they should ever need one and includes many that are owned and managed by local businesses and organisations.
 Do you know of more, or any details that are incorrect?
 Please contact us with any details and and we will add/ammend the details on the map.

 We are a community group, and whilst we offer encouragement, support and advice, the ADF cannot accept responsibility for the maintenance and state of readiness of any equipment in the event of an emergency.
-We are working hard to try to establish a maintenance process that will we believe help to maintain these essential life saving pieces of equipment and identify any failure so that it can be acted upon.
-We expect to have this in place soon and in the meantime are working with a group of volunteer guardians to ensure the locations are monitored for readiness, however the follow up action in many cases will remain the responsibility of groups or individuals outside of our control and we can therefore not accept any liability for it!
+We are working hard to provide a maintenance process but we can only do so for those defibrillators that are adopted and therefore funded.
+We provide the manpower, free of charge, to check on a bi weekly basis and replace batteries or pads that are coming to end of their life.
+The group of volunteer guardians ensure the locations are monitored for readiness, however the follow up action in many cases will remain the responsibility of groups or individuals outside of our control and we can therefore not accept any liability for it!